|Team||Lotus F1 Team|

 2012 Lotus: qualified 8th, finished 7th

-His first full season with the Lotus team in 2012, however could have easily been his last.
-A series of misjudgements and accidents, including his triggering of a multi-car pile-up at the start of the Belgian Grand Prix, led to the FIA imposing a one-race ban.
+It wasn’t until 2012 that he got his chance of a first full season in F1, with Lotus signing him up.
+It proved to be a difficult year as a series of misjudgements and accidents, including his triggering of a multi-car pile-up at the start of the Belgian Grand Prix, led to the FIA imposing a one-race ban.

-It is a sign of Grosjean’s character that last year he emerged from those dark days and made his mark on the sport in the right way.
 He has always one of the most likeable characters in the paddock, easy-going, charming and with a great, self-depreciating sense of humour.
-Now his new-found maturity will be put to the test as Lotus team leader with an tough, aggressive team-mate in Pastor Maldonado.
+His new-found maturity was put to the test as Lotus team leader with an tough, aggressive team-mate in Pastor Maldonado in 2014, but Grosjean stepped up to the plate.